robfatland/nexus/index.md

 - left-justified links go to published GitHub pages
     - Indented links go to `gh-pages` source markdown files

-Each major subtopic is anchored by an `index.md` *index* page with sub-pages built from there: A 3-level tree.
+    - Each topic is an `index.md` file and this will have...
+        - ...one or more children pages, second indentation

+Nexus is consequently a 3-level tree.

 - [nexus published](https://robfatland.github.io/nexus)